 Suing Private Schools for a School Bus Accident

-If your child’s private school owned the bus, it might be easier to bring a lawsuit against them.
-Unless a private school gets federal funding, they don’t get protected by the sovereign immunity laws.
+If your child’s private school owned the bus, bringing a lawsuit against them might be easier.
+Unless a private school gets federal funding, the sovereign immunity laws don’t protect them.
 Your options would be to:

-When bringing a case against public schools in Georgia, the statute of limitations is one year from the date of the accident.
+When bringing a case against public schools in Georgia, the statute of limitations is one year from the accident date.
 This falls under the state’s “ante litem” laws.
 Under these laws, you must bring your case within 12 months, or you will lose any chance of bringing it again.

-However, with private schools, OCGA §9-3-33 applies, which means you generally have two years from the date of the accident to file, so there is more time to take action.
-Keep in mind that circumstances surrounding your case may shorten this time period, so it’s best to take action quickly.
+However, with private schools, OCGA §9-3-33 applies, which means you generally have two years from the accident date to file, so there is more time to take action.
+Remember that circumstances surrounding your case may shorten this time, so it’s best to take action quickly.

 Other Legal Options After a School Bus Accident in Georgia

-If you cannot sue the school district, there may be other options.
-For example, you might have the right to directly sue a teacher or administrator.
-However, this is only an option if there are malicious or intentional acts.
+If you cannot sue the school district, other options may exist.
+For example, you might have the right to sue a teacher or administrator directly.
+However, this is only an option if malicious or intentional acts exist.

-There are many facts and variables to consider after an injury involving a government entity like a school district.
-Therefore, it’s best to contact a Georgia school bus accident lawyer as soon as possible after your child is injured.
-They can determine what your options are, and just as importantly, what you cannot do.
+After an injury involving a government entity like a school district, many facts and variables must be considered.
+Therefore, contacting a Georgia school bus accident lawyer is best after your child is injured as soon as possible.
+A lawyer can determine your options and, just as importantly, what you cannot do.

 You Will Likely Not Need to Sue

 Most counties purchase insurance for school districts that cover school bus accidents.
-Therefore, you may have the option to file an insurance claim without any need to pursue a lawsuit.
+Therefore, you could file an insurance claim without pursuing a lawsuit.
 A good school bus accident lawyer can help you do this.

-If another driver was ultimately at fault for the school bus accident, their auto insurance policy may cover some or all of your damages.
-In some situations, other parties may be found liable for your child’s injuries, such as the bus’s manufacturer, a mechanic who worked on the vehicle, or the school bus driver him or herself.
+If another driver was ultimately at fault for the school bus accident, their auto insurance policy might cover some or all of your damages.
+In some situations, other parties may be liable for your child’s injuries, such as the bus’s manufacturer, a mechanic working on the vehicle, or the school bus driver.

 Damages You Can Recover After Filing a Claim